NCAR/tiegcm/doc/userguide/glossary.rst

    datadir
      The directory containing start-up and other input data files required for running the model.
+This should be on a large temporary disk.
 A minimal set of datadir files are available via :ref:`download <download>`.
 The datadir is sometimes referred to by the :term:`TGCMDATA` environment variable.
-Additional data files are available via the :term:`NCAR Community Data Portal`.
+     See also :ref:`job script shell variable <jobscript>`.

    diagnostic fields
      A list of diagnostic fields are available to be saved on secondary history files.